 How to create a successful job share.
 This article, based upon research with job sharing classroom teachers, provides an excellent foundation.

 Making job sharing work in primary.
 Mrs. Shalford, with years of job sharing experience, includes tips learned through years of experience in a primary classroom.

 Job Share Pros and Cons.
 Going into a job share with all the information is essential.
 You’ll find a list of pros and cons on Thoughtco.

 For me, job sharing has been a fun and exciting adventure.
 I enjoy my co-teacher’s experience and wisdom, and my kids enjoy the variety of two teachers.

-Since having my son I’ve sought the balance I wanted and needed for my own happiness—from leaving the career of my dreams to becoming a classroom teacher, to becoming an instructional coach—I’ve found that balance through many strategies (get that download below).
+Since having my son I’ve sought the balance I wanted and needed for my own happiness—from leaving the career of my dreams to becoming a classroom teacher, to becoming an instructional coach—I’ve found that balance through many strategies.
 The job share provides the most impact on for my own balance and joy.
 I’m sure with your intelligence and creativity, you’ll find the best strategy, too.